Sywell Aerodrome: The Aviator Hotel

+Located adjacent to the control tower the cafe provides food and drink to visitors.

 Brooklands Flying Club

-Brooklands Flying Club is based at Sywell, with a fleet of four Aero AT-3 aircraft and a Cessna 172.
-The club offers training for a Private Pilot's Licence (PPL), night rating and IMC rating.
+Brooklands Flying Club was based at Sywell, with a fleet of four Aero AT-3 aircraft and a Cessna 172.
+Two of the AT-3s are now operated by Cabaero - see below.

-The club opened in 2005 under the same name of the previous company that had been located on the airfield.
-Flights in a period De Havilland Tiger Moth aircraft are available as are trial flying lessons.
+The club opened in 2005 under the same name of the previous company that had been located on the airfield but closed in 2021.

-The Northamptonshire School of Flying (NSF) formerly based at Sywell moved to Sibson, Cambs in the 2000s and rebranded as Peterborough Aero Club.
+The Northamptonshire School of Flying (NSF) was formerly based at Sywell moved to Sibson, Cambs in the 2000s and rebranded as Peterborough Aero Club.

 Brooklands Engineering

-Brooklands Engineering was formed October 2005 as an EASA approved Part-145 and PART-ML (Part-CAO) Maintenance organisation.
-BE repairs, services and sells all sorts of aircraft and is the main Fix Based Operator (FBO) at the aerodrome.
+Brooklands Engineering was formed in October 2005 as an EASA approved Part-145 and PART-ML (Part-CAO) Maintenance organisation.
+It ceased trading in 2023.

 Brooklands Executive Air Travel

-BEAT operate a Piper PA-31 Chieftain G-SYLL for executive charter from the aerodrome.
+BEAT briefly operated a Piper PA-31 Chieftain G-SYLL for executive charter from the aerodrome.

-Training
+Training & Sales

-Other flight training organisations on the airfield include:
+Other flight training/maintenance organisations on the airfield include: